EmanuelCastanho/Aerospace-Projects/Coordinate Transformation/README.md

 ## Versions

-Version 1.0.
+Version 1.0. - It had an error in equation n of the function Geod2Geoc.

+Version 1.1. - Current version, with Geod2Geoc fixed.

-PyVersion is similar to version 1.0, except that the first presents better precision in the results and is developed in portuguese using Python.
+PyVersion is similar to version 1.1, except that the first was developed in portuguese using Python.

-Future Versions - Edit the CSS file to correct problems with page resizing.
-Identify precision issues between version 1.0 and PyVersion.
+Future Versions - Edit the CSS file to fix problems with page resizing.

 ## Authors